5 minute read

 Interpretation / Opinion

-• My view is that the most important beginner Serde habit is to define a type boundary first instead of manually manipulating raw JSON strings.
+• Key decision at this stage: the most important beginner Serde habit is to define a type boundary first instead of manually manipulating raw JSON strings.

-• Opinion: format-specific parsing crates may change over time, but internal application types tend to live longer, so it is worth stabilizing the struct design early.
+• Interpretation: format-specific parsing crates may change over time, but internal application types tend to live longer, so it is worth stabilizing the struct design early.

 Limits and Exceptions